 That’s why I want you to have a talk with your teen.

 Sit down and talk about mental illness.
 Make that conversation normal.
 Make it easy and make it something that your kid can talk to you about without fear of being shamed, ridiculed, or minimized.

 When they’re little we talk about the danger of strangers to protect them.
 When they’re older we talk about safe sex because we want them to be healthy and responsible.

-Discussion on depression needs to be brought to the table.
+Discussion on depression and teen suicide needs to be brought to the table.

 It needs to be talked about.
 We need to teach our children about mental health because we want them to be protected, safe, and healthy.
 Even if your kid is the happiest, most well-adjusted, teen you’ve ever met – talk about it.
 Depression isn’t just triggered by bad events and traumatic experiences but hormones and chemical imbalances that can affect anyone.
 And it is treatable.
 It doesn’t have to be a death sentence and for way too many kids that is exactly what it is.

 Have a discussion about healthy moods.
 Describe what depression is and ask them if that’s something they feel sometimes or all of the time.

 Have a code word.
 It’s so awkward to say “Hey mom, I’m thinking about suicide today.”
 It seems impossible to say, it really does.
 Those words just won’t come out sometimes.
 Create a code word or phrase that your teen can text you or say to you.

 If they say this word maybe it means you call into work and keep them home from school and you spend time with each other in a space where you can have a healthy conversation and figure out what’s going on.
 Or maybe you go outside away from the rest of the family to talk privately.